+There's no one-size-fits-all solution.
 We developed the Mates & Dates programme to offer one approach to combatting this issue.
 By teaching young people about healthy relationships early, it can have a lasting lifetime effect on them and their families.

 What is Mates & Dates?

 Mates & Dates is a healthy relationship programme for secondary school students – those in years 9 to 13.

 Mates & Dates is not a sex education programme.
 It aims to reduce sexual and dating violence through teaching young people the knowledge and skills to engage in safe, healthy and respectful relationships.